WGY-FM

-Weekdays on WGY-AM-FM begin with a wake-up show hosted by Bob Lonsberry, based at sister station WHAM in Rochester.
-That's followed by Dave Allen of sister station WSYR in Syracuse.
-The rest of the lineup is nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature shows on money, health, law, retirement and religion.
-Syndicated weekend programs include Bill Handel on the Law, The Weekend with Michael Brown, Armstrong & Getty and Sunday Night with Bill Cunningham.
-Most hours nights and weekends begin with an update from Fox News Radio.

 History

-Easy Listening and Soft AC
+Easy listening and soft AC

 The station signed on the air on September 1, 1966.
 Its original call sign was WHRL, airing a beautiful music format under the moniker Whirl.
 It played mostly lush instrumental cover versions of popular songs, along with Broadway and Hollywood show tunes.

 The easy listening format gradually added more soft vocals to the playlist the next two decades.
 It eventually eliminated all but a few instrumentals and made the transition to soft adult contemporary in 1987.
 It was known as "Easy 103.1" and "The Breeze".